tomasdms/video-interview-instructions/README.md

 ### Sound
 - CAM A (Main Shot) has the main audio track that comes from a lavalier mic.
 - Audio levels are adjusted accorded to the voice volume.
 - If the camera in use allows it, it's best to record the same mic in both channels at different levels: one optimum and one slightly lower.
-In case the subject unexpectenly raises their voice.
+In case the subject unexpectedly raises their voice.
 - It's also a good practice to connect an ambient mic to the second camera in order to record backup audio.
 And even if an ambient mic is not available, the second camera MUST have an audio signal too, this “reference” audio track, even a bad quality audio like the internal camera mic audio, will allow us to sync the cameras in post-production.
 - An external audio recorder closer to the subject is also a good redundancy measurement to ensure that no matter what, we have good audio.